brittanykundert/wwt-core-catalogs/README.md

 ### `cattool emit-searchdata`

 The `emit-searchdata` subcommand emits a JavaScript/JSON data file used as a search index by the web client.
-In indexes not only the sky-based image sets, but also several catalogs of well-known stars and galaxies (e.g., the Messier and Bright Star catalogs).
+It indexes not only the sky-based image sets, but also several catalogs of well-known stars and galaxies (e.g., the Messier and Bright Star catalogs).

-The command takes one argument, which is the name of a directory containing the supporting catalog data files.
+The command takes one argument, which is the name of a directory containing supporting catalog data files.
 These can be pulled off of the `catalog` blob container of the `wwtfiles` storage account, or downloaded like so: